 Reviewing past performance and discussing future career development are distinctly different discussions, and they should be treated as such.
 World-class talent developers make career development a totally separate process from performance reviews.

 Some companies allow anyone in the organization to self-select as a career coach.
 Becky Cotton was Google’s first “career guru” as they called her.
-Becky worked in Google’s online payments department (not HR) and enjoyed giving her collogues career advice.
+Becky worked in Google’s online payments department (not HR) and enjoyed giving her colleagues career advice.
 So she decided to make it official.
 She simply announced in an email that she would hold office hours for anyone who wanted her career advice.
-Laszlo Bock makes the point that getting started was as easy as Peanuts’ Lucy hanging out her THE DOCTOR IS IN sign.
+Google’s Sr. VP of People Operations, Laszlo Bock, pointed out that getting started was as easy as Peanuts’ Lucy hanging out her THE DOCTOR IS IN sign.

 This is not to say that organizations should simply leave career coaching up to their employees to initiate.
 Just imagine how successful your leadership and talent development program would be if you began by training in-house career coaches and equipping them with the time and tools?
 This approach typically produces the best results.
 When employees know that their employer fully supports career coaching, and is serious about employee development, employees will be more serious about it too.